Steamed artichokes make a quick and easy start to a meal or a party food.

 On a foggy or overcast day it's very nice to remind ourselves of the sunshine, and this recipe from Mooney Farms is just the thing to do it: Sunny Artichoke Salad (below).

-Jimtown Fresh's Artichoke, Olive and Caper Spread will take any sandwich up a notch.
+Jimtown Store's Artichoke, Olive and Caper Spread will take any sandwich up a notch.
 Try it in their recipe for an Eggplant and Red Pepper Sandwich or the classic Muffuletta, the Italian version of a "submarine sandwich."

 Or make your own.
 Susie A's Artisan Foods' unique Santa Maria Seasoning livens up Artichoke-Parmesan Crostini (below).